30x/k8s-pods-ingress/README.md

       annotations:
         # This says that only traffic for the "test.k8s.local" host will be routed to this pod
         trafficHosts: "test.k8s.local"
-        # This says that only traffic for the "/nodejs" path and its sub paths will be routed to this pod
+        # This says that only traffic for the "/nodejs" path and its sub paths will be routed to this pod, on port 3000
-        publicPaths: "/nodejs"
+        publicPaths: "3000:/nodejs"
-        # This says that the microservice is listening on port 3000 on this pod
-        pathPort: "3000"
     spec:
       containers:
       - name: nodejs-k8s-env
-        image: 192.168.64.1:5000/nodejs-k8s-env
+        image: whitlockjc/nodejs-k8s-env
         env:
           - name: PORT
             value: "3000"